-Bring a WiFi-equipped laptop or PDA that can connect to the Georgia Tech LAWN (this will be used to generate a strong emitter in the 2.4 GHz band).
+Bring a WiFi equipped laptop or PDA that can connect to the Georgia Tech LAWN.

 Write-Up

 The students performing this laboratory do not need to prepare a stand-alone laboratory report for this assignment.
 All work may be neatly shown on this document, with any supplemental answers to questions attached.
 Be sure to include all group member names on this sheet.